Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 >
 >--- Johnathan Haidt, "The Riteous Mind"

 This is an interesting quote from "The Righteous Mind" [@Haidt2012].
 Humans are programmed to participate in groups.
-Maybe some people buy tickets because they are lonely, or bored.
+Maybe some people buy tickets because they are lonely or bored.
 If these mechanisms such as the "need to belong" are driving some sports fandom, perhaps they can be manipulated.
 Perhaps they are being manipulated.
 Ultimately, there are many reasons why someone might buy tickets to a sporting event:

 - They buy them for their business
 - They just want something to do